Sustainable Development Goals

 Global trends

-Global connectivity to the internet is continuing to increase, with 6 out of 10 individuals worldwide using the internet in 2020.
+Global connectivity to the internet has risen rapidly over the past two decades, with two-thirds worldwide using the internet in 2022.

 The Nordics